googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/frontend.md

 ### Fetching the Assignment

-The Game Frontend can get the current Ticket from Open Match and check if the Ticket has assignment information populated.
+The Game Frontend can get the current Ticket from Open Match and check if the Ticket has Assignment information populated.
 Here is the API to get a Ticket:

 ```
 rpc GetTicket(GetTicketRequest) returns (Ticket) {